Product Care® Stewardship

 The Product Care Logo demonstrates: When a consumer, manufacturer or supplier encounters the Product Care logo on a product, website or within information materials, what it tells them is that the company has made a commitment to product safety, the environment and a code of management best practices.

-Product Care® is a stewardship program sponsored by the consumer and institutional specialty products industry and coordinated by the Consumer Specialty Products Association (CSPA).
-All CSPA members embrace the vision, mission and principles of Product Care.
+Product Care® is a stewardship program sponsored by the consumer and institutional specialty products industry and coordinated by the Household & Commercial Products Association (HCPA).
+All HCPA members embrace the vision, mission and principles of Product Care.
 The Product Care principles provide a code of management practices for companies to operate under.
 These principles are designed to protect health, safety and the environment by carefully designing products, evaluating the use of sustainable materials and packaging, operating safe manufacturing facilities, promoting safe storage and distribution, providing useful product information, answering consumer questions and anticipating product disposal needs.
-CSPA members can also voluntarily commit to becoming a Product Care Steward by signing a commitment agreement, attending training, conducting a self-assessment and continually improving stewardship activities.
+HCPA members can also voluntarily commit to becoming a Product Care Steward by signing a commitment agreement, attending training, conducting a self-assessment and continually improving stewardship activities.

 Company product stewardship began well before the Product Care program was adopted in 2001.
 Companies have long followed policies promoting safe products that provide important health benefits and enhance quality of life, while not adversely affecting the environment.
 Product Care was built on stewardship programs and provides a framework for companies to identify and commit to stewardship principles, share ideas and information, and benchmark better performance.
 In 2013 it was expanded from a program to an integral part of the association’s mission and vision.